Response to the recommendations of the Independent Review of Physician Associates and Anaesthesia Associates (the Leng Review)

 The NHS is reliant on a multidisciplinary workforce to provide high quality care for patients, and physician and anaesthesia associates play a vital and valued role within the health service.
 This review is critical in helping us determine how best to integrate the AA and PA roles in a safe and effective manner and support colleagues as we plan for the future of healthcare delivery.

-We expect employers to continue to support their PA and AA workforce and to accept and implement the recommendations of the review.
-Whilst we understand that the report’s recommendations may create some short-term uncertainty for affected staff groups, this letter aims to provide clarity for staff, patients, and employers, including the immediate steps we will take in response.
+We expect employers to continue to support their PA and AA workforce when reviewing the recommendations.
+We understand that the report’s recommendations have created some short-term uncertainty for affected staff groups.
+We are today publishing the following Frequently Asked Questions (“FAQs”) to provide clarity for staff, patients, and employers, including on the steps that we will also be taking in response.

 Moving forward, we will work closely and collaboratively with system partners, the Department of Health and Social Care, royal colleges and other relevant organisations to develop a detailed implementation plan that effectively delivers on the review’s recommendations, including national clinical protocols and professional standards and information for patients.
 We will work together to consider how best to standardise identification of PAs, PAAs and other staff to support patients in recognising the staff caring for them.